-EXCLUSIVE: Gemma Arterton Lands Lead Role in Paramount's 'Hansel & Gretel'
+EXCLUSIVE: Gemma Arterton Lands Lead Role in Paramount's 'Hansel and Gretel'

 Looks like Paramount will be packing for a hunting trip.